iamo-lsg/Water-Supply-Forecast-Rodeo---Final-Stagesolution/README.md

 SNOTEL and SWANN Data will be used by the code.
 The data are from approved sources with python code for downloading.
 As our solution is in R, we seperated the download steps and the main training steps.
 The data used is in our GitHub repository (https://github.com/iamo-lsg/Water-Supply-Forecast-Rodeo-Final-Stage-solution)

 We downloaded the SWANN data manually from the official website given above.
-The SNOTEL data was downloaded with the **wsfr_download** tool (https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime/tree/main/data_download) provided by DRIVENDATA, where the config file **download_snotel.yml** is used.
+The SNOTEL data was downloaded with the **wsfr_download** tool (https://github.com/drivendataorg/water-supply-forecast-rodeo-runtime/tree/main/data_download) provided by the organizers, where the config file **download_snotel.yml** is used.

 ### SNOTEL Station Selection